What Happens When You’re In The Wrong Time, Wrong Place

 Apparently, it worked as he married Christina Metzger in September 1864 in Jefferson County, Tennessee.7 In the 1870 census, he was a grocer working in Jefferson County, but by 1880 he was a 44-year-old farmer living in Polk County, Oregon.8

-If Patrick had stayed in Tennessee it’s likely he still would have fought in the Civil War, but it would have been for the Union as men from East Tennessee did.
-Who knows if he would have survived that version of his life, but he did live to the age of 81 fathering 8 children.
-He died while visiting family in Tennessee and is buried in Oregon.
+Had Patrick stayed in Tennessee it’s likely he would have fought in the Civil War, but for the Union as men from East Tennessee did.
+Who knows if he would have survived that version of his life, but he did live to the age of 81 raising 8 children.
+He died during a visit to family in Tennessee and was buried in Oregon.

-No doubt Patrick was a strong and clever man as shown throughout his life experiences.
-But anyone who can live through the Civil War and then travel west to Oregon to start a new life in the wilderness is also brave in my book.
-His unusual “out of place” life was at the very least, fascinating.
+Patrick was undoubtedly strong and clever, as his life experiences clearly show.
+Yet, someone who survived the Civil War and then journeyed west to Oregon to begin a new life in the wilderness is undeniably brave in my opinion.
+His unique and “out of place” life was, at the very least, fascinating.

 1 1850 U.S. census, Jefferson County, Tennessee, population schedule, District 13, p.
 385b (stamped), dwelling 787, family 814, Joseph B. Churchman household; digital image Ancestry.com (www.ancestry.com: accessed 2 Feb 2016); citing NARA microfilm publication M432, roll 885.